 What happens next

-You must tell HMRC if your social enterprise stops meeting any of the above conditions within 60 days.
-If you don’t tell HMRC in time, you could be charged a penalty.
+You must tell HMRC if your social enterprise stops meeting the conditions of the scheme within 60 days.
+If you do not tell HMRC in time, you could be charged a penalty.

-If you don’t use the money within 28 months of the investment, HMRC will withdraw some or all of your investor’s tax relief.
+If you do not use the money within 28 months of the investment, HMRC will withdraw some or all of your investor’s tax relief.